mohammadentezari2001/Prompt-Tuning-for-Sentiment-Analysis/README.md

 .
 ├── hardpt.ipynb        # Jupyter Notebook for Hard Prompt Tuning with DistilGPT-2
-├── softpt.ipynb        # Jupyter Notebook for Soft Prompt Tuning with BERT ├── assignment.pdf      # The original assignment description (in Persian) ├── hardpt.png          # Confusion matrix for the hard prompt model ├── softpt.png          # Confusion matrix for the soft prompt model └── readme.md           # This file
+├── softpt.ipynb        # Jupyter Notebook for Soft Prompt Tuning with BERT ├── hardpt.png          # Confusion matrix for the hard prompt model ├── softpt.png          # Confusion matrix for the soft prompt model └── readme.md           # This file